 It is illegal to have an open fire in any urban areas and public places in the Auckland region, including beaches, foreshores, parks, reserves and forests.
 This rule also applies to the Hauraki Gulf islands where people often mistakenly believe fires are allowed and safe.

 In urban areas, fires are permitted in braziers, solid fuel barbecues, umus and hangis, provided they are used in a safe and considerate manner that adheres to basic prevention measures.

-In rural areas, residents must apply for a permit to light open air fires for these purposes during a restricted fire season.
+In rural areas, residents must apply for a permit to light open air fires for cooking or heating during a restricted fire season.
 Gas barbecues are still permitted.

 Use our rural fire address search to check whether your property is in a rural or urban fire district.

 On Hauraki Gulf Islands, hangis, umus and braziers are not permitted while the prohibited fire season is in place.

 - Advise your neighbours before you have your fire.